badbug0101/docs/tcpdump-primer.md

     `$ tcpdump -r /tmp/icmp-trace.pcap`

-* The `tcpdump` expressions can be viewed as a BPF virtual instructions using the `-d` option
+* The `tcpdump` expressions can be viewed as a BPF instructions using the `-d` option
   <pre>
   $ tcpdump -d 'dst host 1.2.3.4'
   (000) ldh      [12]